TMEIT/reglementet/english/markdown/tmeit_reglemente.md

 ## 1. General

 ### 1.1 Name
-The name of the committee is TraditionsMEsterIT and is abbrevated TMEIT.
+The name of the committee is TraditionsMEsterIT, this name is abbreviated TMEIT.

 ### 1.2 Abidance
-TMEIT abides by the statutes of the Chapter for Information- and Nanotechnology at Tekniska Högskolans Studentkår (THS), below called the chapter.
+TMEIT abides by the statutes of the Chapter for Information- and Nanotechnology at Tekniska Högskolans Studentkår (THS), hereafter called the chapter.

 ### 1.3 Purpose
 TMEIT is no more or less than a klubbmästeri, and the purpose of TMEIT is to promote student culture for members of the chapter.